Catastrophic Diplomacy

 About the Author

-Julia F. Irwin is associate professor of history at the University of South Florida.
+Julia F. Irwin is professor of history at Louisiana State University.

 For more information about Julia F. Irwin, visit